 BOARD OF TRUSTEES

-Dorado Academy is directed by a Board of Trustees which consists of thirteen (13) members who are all parents of children studying at Dorado Academy.
-The Board of Trustees appoints a Headmaster who is the chief executive officer of the school and is responsible for managing the school.
-The Board of Trustees in partnership with the Headmaster provides leadership and a framework within which the faculty members enact the institutional mission every day as they teach their students.
+Dorado Academy is a nonprofit school.
+A nonprofit corporation is governed by a Board of Trustees, composed of fourteen (14) members who are mostly parents of children currently studying at Dorado Academy.
+The Board of Trustees appoints a Head of School who is the chief executive officer of the school and is responsible for managing the school.
+The Board of Trustees in partnership with the Head of School provides leadership and a framework within which the faculty members enact the institutional mission every day as they teach their students.

 The Board is the final authority for the school and can act only as one body.
 No individual trustee, not even the chair, can act for the Board unless the Board explicitly authorizes an individual to do so.